BeyondQuality/beyondquality/README.md

 ## What

-A collaborative _workspace_ where QA/QE professionals take the work they're already doing: research, talk and article prep, problem-solving — and make it better, faster, and shared.
+A collaborative _workspace_ where QA/QE professionals take the work they're already doing: research, talk, workshop and article prep, problem-solving — and make it better, faster, and shared.

 ## Why